 Nunkuwarrin Yunti is a Registered Training Organisation (RTO) (Code: 40103) which currently offers the following accredited Vocational Education & Training (VET) courses:

-The Certificate IV and Diploma courses came from recommendation 35 of the Bringing them home report, which states:
+The Certificate IV in Stolen Generations Family Research and Case Management 10814NAT and previous intakes of the Diploma of Narrative Approaches for Aboriginal People (Counselling, Group and Community Work) courses came from recommendation 35 of the Bringing them home report, which states:

 That all State and Territory Governments institute Indigenous mental health worker training through Indigenous-run programs to ensure cultural and social appropriateness.